TestWeaver: Execution-aware, Feedback-driven Regression Testing Generation with Large Language Models: Related Work

-Fuzz4All~\cite{fuzz4all} employs two LLMs in tandem to perform fuzz testing across multiple programming languages.
-SymPrompt~\cite{ryan2024codeaware} aims to generate tests that reach hard-to-cover code regions.
-It first determines the path constraints to reach specific targets and then prompts the LLM using those constraints.
-TestGen-LLM~\cite{testgen-llm}, developed at Meta, is designed to improve Kotlin unit test coverage.
-It prompts the LLM with the class under test—and optionally the existing test class—to produce additional coverage-enhancing test cases.
+Fuzz4All~\cite{fuzz4all} uses two LLMs in tandem to perform fuzz testing across programming languages.
+SymPrompt~\cite{ryan2024codeaware} aims to generate tests that reach hard-to-cover code regions via prompting LLMs to focus on their path constraints.
+TestGen-LLM~\cite{testgen-llm} prompts the LLM with the class under test—and optionally the existing test class—to produce additional coverage-enhancing test cases.
 MuTAP~\cite{DAKHEL2024107468} focuses on mutation testing in Python.
-It prompts the LLM to generate an initial test for a code fragment, performs mutation testing, and then prompts again to generate new assertions for surviving mutants, which are added to the test suite.
+It prompts the LLM to generate an initial test, performs mutation testing, and prompts again to generate new~assertions for surviving mutants, which are added to the test suite.
+ExLong~\cite{zhang2025exlong} is an instruction fine-tuned LLM built on CodeLlama to reason on traces to methods containing throw statements or guard expressions for exceptional behavior tests.

-Several approaches assist the LLMs in reasoning about the dynamic program behaviors~\cite{zaremba2014learning,bieber2019learning,vaswani2017attention,liu2023code,chen2024reasoning,la2024code,lyu2024large,tufano2023predicting,dhulipala2024planning,icse25-orca,Liu2024can, chi-etal-2025-visualcoder}. \textsc{PredEx}~\cite{yi2025blended} combines LLMs with predictive backward slicing to predict the next executed statement.
-However, there are two key differences: first, PredEx’s slices are only predictive and not executable, as they aim to infer variable values at a condition to predict control flow; second, PredEx predicts values from a given input, whereas {\tool} generates an input test case to cover a target line.
-Deep learning has also been employed to infer inputs from desired outputs through program synthesis and input-output reasoning~\cite{mammadov2024learning, chen2021latent, parisotto2016neuro, 10.5555/3305381.3305484}.
+{{ Several approaches assist the LLMs in reasoning about the dynamic program behaviors~\cite{yi2025blended,bieber2019learning,liu2023code,la2024code,lyu2024large,tufano2023predicting,dhulipala2024planning,icse25-orca,liu2024codemind, chi-etal-2025-visualcoder,ding2024traced,icml2024next}.
+IPA-GNN~\cite{bieber2019learning} is a GNN variant tailored toward leverage CFGs to predict program execution.
+VisualCoder~\cite{chi-etal-2025-visualcoder} leverages multi-modal Chain-of-Thought (CoT) reasoning to improve the execution prediction using CFG expressed in image and text representation. \textsc{PredEx}~\cite{yi2025blended} combines LLMs with predictive backward slicing to predict the next executed statement.
+However, IPA-GNN, VisualCoder, and PredEx predict program execution traces and variable values from a given input without actual execution.
+In contrast, {\tool} generates an input test case to cover a target statement.